x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/enable-or-disable-information-rights-management-logging-exchange-2013-help.md

 - You need to be assigned permissions before you can perform this procedure or procedures.
 To see what permissions you need, see the "Configure IRM logging" entry in the [Messaging policy and compliance permissions](messaging-policy-and-compliance-permissions-exchange-2013-help.md) topic.

-- You can't use the Exchange Administration Center (EAC) to enable or disable IRM logging on a server.
+- You can't use the Exchange admin center (EAC) to enable or disable IRM logging on a server.
 You must use the Shell

 - For information about keyboard shortcuts that may apply to the procedures in this topic, see [Keyboard shortcuts in the Exchange admin center](keyboard-shortcuts-in-the-exchange-admin-center-2013-help.md).